The Best Guacamole Recipe

 - 1/4 cup seeded and diced tomato

-- 2 tbsp finely chopped white onion
+- 2 tablespoon finely chopped white onion

-- 2 tbsp minced jalapeno
+- 2 tablespoon minced jalapeño

-- 1 tbsp freshly squeezed lime juice
+- 1 tablespoon freshly squeezed lime juice

-- 1/2 tsp salt or to taste
+- 1/2 teaspoon salt or to taste

-- 2 tbsp chopped cilantro
+- 2 tablespoon chopped fresh cilantro

 Instructions

-- Gently fold in the cilantro.
+- Gently fold in the cilantro.2 tablespoon chopped fresh cilantro

-- Taste the guacamole and adjust to your tastes (you may desire more salt, or more acidity), then serve.
+- Taste the guacamole and adjust to your tastes (you may desire more salt or more acidity), then serve.
 Enjoy!

 Notes